kanly / dissent

 5. Convention violation — the change breaks an established project pattern

-How
+How (surgical process)

 Example